AnalyticsForPleasure/dive_in_shark_tank/README.md

 ![image](https://github.com/AnalyticsForPleasure/dive_into_shark_tank/assets/28948369/cb3534ad-fd37-4580-bc62-2ae04acf3297)

-The next thing we are willing to find out is out the investments made ny each shark upon the entrepreneurs.
-This mean we ae willing to know which shark preference to invest apon a solo entrepreneurs VS  multiple entreprenuers.
+Our next objective is to determine the number of investments made by each shark with regards to entrepreneurs.
+Specifically, we want to understand the sharks' preferences when it comes to investing in solo entrepreneurs versus multiple entrepreneurs.
+Interestingly, we observe that all sharks show a clear inclination towards investing in companies that have multiple partners rather than those led by a single individual.
+They tend to allocate a higher number of investments to companies with several stakeholders compared to those primarily led by a single person.